raghvendra03/66-Days-of-Data/README.md

 ### Day 47
 *  Continued learning some chapters from Mathematics for Machine Learning and worked on a couple of exercises.
 Learnt about Data Models, Parameter Estimation, Probabilistic Modeling and Inference & Model Selection.

+### Day 48-50
+* Have been working on Kaggle 30 Days ML competition.